 - 20.8.1 Each employee has a responsibility to exercise a duty of care over the property of the Governing Body at all times.
 The Principal has overall responsibility for security arrangements in the Governing Body. - 20.8.2 Budget Holders are responsible for maintaining proper security at all times of for all buildings, stock, stores, equipment, furniture and cash under their control.
-They shall consult the Vice Principal Finance and Resources in any case where security is thought to be defective or where it is thought special security measures are required. - 20.8.3 Appropriate measures should be taken to safeguard keys to safes and other secure containers.
-The loss of keys must be reported to the Vice Principal Finance and Resources. - 20.8.4 The Vice Principal Finance and Resources is responsible for safekeeping of official and legal documents relating to the College.
-Signed copies of deeds, leases, agreements and contracts must be forwarded to the Vice Principal Finance and Resources.
-All such documents shall be held securely in a fireproof location and copies held in a separate location. - 20.8.5 All staff must comply with the current General Data Protection Act and the College Data Protection Policy and be mindful of how, why, where and for how long data is stored through completion of the relevant mandatory training modules. - 20.8.6 Staff must be mindful of suspicious emails, be alert to attempts to defraud College and comply with IT guidance and controls.
+They shall consult the Deputy Principal in any case where security is thought to be defective or where it is thought special security measures are required. - 20.8.3 Appropriate measures should be taken to safeguard keys to safes and other secure containers.
+The loss of keys must be reported to the Deputy Principal. - 20.8.4 The Deputy Principal is responsible for safekeeping of official and legal documents relating to the College.
+Signed copies of deeds, leases, agreements and contracts must be forwarded to the Deputy Principal.
+All such documents shall be held securely in a fireproof location and copies held in a separate location.

+- 20.8.5 All staff must comply with the current Data Protection legislation and the College Data Protection Policy and be mindful of how, why, where and for how long data is stored through completion of the relevant mandatory training modules. - 20.8.6 Staff must be mindful of suspicious emails, be alert to attempts to defraud College and comply with IT guidance and controls.
 Suspicious links should not be opened and advice sought from IT or Line Managers.